JulienFr/rubis-osgi/README.md

 This implementation is a fork of version 1.4.3 of [http://rubis.ow2.org](OW2 RUBiS).
 As of 2012, the original 1.4.3 version can still be downloaded at the [http://forge.objectweb.org/project/showfiles.php?group_id=44](OW2 site)

+<b>This refactored project is meant to work as a OSGi bundle for the ScienceCloudPlatform project</b>
+Trac of the SCP : http://svn.pst.ifi.lmu.de/trac/scp

 ## Overview